nk412/nk412.github.io/src/photoblog/greenland.md

 ::image:blocks.avif(These apartment blocks in Sisimiut add some much needed colour against the barren hills behind.)

-::image:airport.avif(A domestic airport's waiting area.)
+::image:airport.avif(Sisimiut airport's waiting area + check in + departures and arrivals hall.)
 Domestic air travel in Greenland feels closer to ferry travel than flying.
 Airports are tiny buildings that serve as check-in desk, waiting room, departures and arrivals all at the same time.

 ::pullquote(Working on a strong honour system and a big everyone-knows-everyone energy, they have opted to skip all of the security theater.
 There are no baggage screens or pat downs, you just present your boarding pass and you're off.)